-However, the inclusion of Born-Infeld nonlinear electrodynamics into Eddington theory of gravity \cite{ref1,ref11,ref12} has inspired the notion \textit{\ Eddington-inspired Born-Infeld} (EiBI) theory of gravity.
-Which is, in fact, an equivalent theory to Einstein's General Relativity (GR) in vacuum.
+However, the inclusion of Born-Infeld nonlinear electrodynamics into Eddington theory of gravity \cite{ref1,ref11,ref12} has inspired the notion \textit{ Eddington-inspired Born-Infeld} (EiBI) theory of gravity.
+This is, in fact, an equivalent theory to Einstein's General Relativity (GR) in vacuum.
 EiBI has, nevertheless, additional distinctive features (when matter is included) and possesses internal consistency (in the sense that it is free of instabilities and ghosts \cite{ref2}).
 EiBI-gravity yields entirely cosmological singularity-free universe \cite{ref1,ref3} (which is its most intriguing feature), and may feasibly accommodate compact stars \cite {ref31,ref32,ref33}.
-Different relevant research studies are, therefore, carried out.
-The study cosmological consequencies of Born-Infeld gravity and its cosmological consequences \cite{ref34}, Born-Infeld determinantal gravity and the taming of the conical singularity in 3-dimensional spacetime \cite{ref35}, Born-Infeld extension of new massive gravity \cite{ref36}, unitarity analysis of general Born-Infeld gravity theories \cite{ref37}, and a comprehensive review on alternative theories of gravity \cite{ref38}, to mention a few.
+Therefore, different relevant research studies are carried out.
+For example, the study of the cosmological consequences of Born-Infeld gravity \cite{ref34}, of Born-Infeld determinantal gravity and the taming of the conical singularity in 3-dimensional spacetime \cite{ref35}, of the Born-Infeld extension of new massive gravity \cite{ref36}, of the unitarity analysis of general Born-Infeld gravity theories \cite{ref37}, and a comprehensive review on alternative theories of gravity \cite{ref38}, to mention a few.

 On the other hand, the GM spacetime in EiBI-gravity, generated by a source matter, is described \cite{ref3,ref4,ref5,ref6}, in spherical coordinates, by the metric